PrashantRatanparikhe/Angular-Sample-Codes/README.md

 # Hi

-A small React sample project / component set living in the `hti` folder of this repository.
+A small React sample project / component set living in the `Angular-Sample-Codes` folder of this repository.

 > Note: I couldn't read your repository contents due to a temporary API access error.
 This README is a general, ready-to-edit template.
-If "hti" stands for something specific (for example "HTML-to-Image", "High-Throughput Integration", etc.), tell me and I’ll update the descriptions and examples accordingly.
+If "Angular-Sample-Codes" stands for something specific (for example "HTML-to-Image", "High-Throughput Integration", etc.), tell me and I’ll update the descriptions and examples accordingly.

 ## Table of contents